 Request a committee letter from the Health Professions Advisory Committee by emailing the following materials to HPAC@beloit.edu by February 1.

 - Biology/Chemistry/Physics/Math GPA

-- The identity of all individual evaluation letter writers from whom you have requested letters of rec.
-Internal letters (two science and one non-science faculty) need to be received by HPAC by March 15.
+- Provide the names the individual evaluation letter writers from whom you have requested letters of rec.
+Internal letters (two science and one non-science faculty) should be sent to HPAC (email@example.com) by March 15.
 See AMCAS Guidelines for Letter Writers.

-- MCAT score or a list of practice exam scores.
+- MCAT score or a list of practice exam scores and test date.

 - Draft of your Personal Statement

 - Complete the MCAT exam no later than mid-April of your application year.

 - The AMCAS application system opens at the beginning of May.
 Completed applications can and should be submitted at the beginning of June.